How do credit/no-credit courses count?

 How do I withdraw from the university?

-You will need to meet with the Ombudsperson/Assistant to the Vice President of Student Affairs (AD 238, 765-285-1545) to discuss the situation and explore options.
-You should return a completed withdrawal form to the Office of the Assistant to the Dean, Division of Student Affairs.
+You will need to meet with the Ombudsperson/Assistant to the Vice President of Student Affairs and Enrollment Services (AD 238, 765-285-1545) to discuss the situation and explore options.
+You should return a completed withdrawal form to the Office of the Assistant to the Dean, Division of Student Affairs and Enrollment Services.

 How do I add or drop courses?